coq/ceps/text/007-nsatz-inequalities.md

 ## Open Questions

+* Which Implementation to use.
+The first requires almost no new theory, the second is speculated to be more efficient.
+    - In case of the second, it would probably be best if the Ltac didn't actually need to translate all equalities in the context to the field of quotients, perhaps we could make this step (and everything after it) reflective.
+Since the reflective representation of a polynomial does not indicate what ring it is over, "changing" rings could be a no-op (but it would require a general proof that this is always sound).
 * Should we keep `nsatz` as-is, and make a new tactic that handles more goals, or should we upgrade `nsatz` to handle these goals, under the same name?
-* It would probably be best if the Ltac didn't actually need to translate all equalities in the context to the field of quotients, perhaps we could make this step (and everything after it) reflective.

 ## Changes
 * 2016-07-02, first draft